nerc-project/nerc-docs/docs/openstack/backup/backup-with-snapshots.md

 #### Using Horizon dashboard

-Once you’re logged in to NERC's Horizon dashboard, you can create a snapshot via the "Compute -> Instances" page by clicking on the "Create snapshot" action button on desired instance as shown below:
+Once you're logged in to NERC's Horizon dashboard, you can create a snapshot via the "Compute -> Instances" page by clicking on the "Create snapshot" action button on desired instance as shown below: